 Dr. Burton does not wear lab coats or what would be considered “physician dress clothing”.
 Dr. Burton wishes to promote a relaxed atmosphere as an alternative to the conventional medical office environment.

 Does Dr. Burton offer online doctor visits?

-Video chat appointments over Skype coming soon.
+Virtual, video chat appointments are available.
 Contact Dr. Burton via email to make arrangements.

 Was the office affected by the Flint water crisis?

 Flint Township, where Dr. Burton’s practice is located in a separate municipality from Flint, Michigan.
 Flint Township utilizes the KWA/GLWA water treatment system and has never received water from the affected FLINT/Flint River system

 Is Dr. Burton’s office EMF Free?

 The office uses an electronic record system and additional electronic devices are present.
 Please note this especially if you are EMF sensitive.

 What if I need a refill on my medications?